 The T&M is clearly not a telecoms company.
 So, what is it?

 The T&M is sometimes confused with the town council.
 In some ways it used to be a sort of town council, long before such things ever existed.
 Similarities remain, some of them confusing.
-The trustees, like the councillors, are not paid, although its staff – like Jed Ramsay, and Rob Starr and his assistant Jimmy Hill who look after the fishery – are, as are Town Council’s staff.
-The role of HTC Clerk Claire Barnes is in some ways similar to Jed’s at the T&M. The Constable and the Mayor both wear ceremonial chains of office.
+The trustees, like the councillors, are not paid, although its staff – like Jed Ramsay [the then CEO, since replaced by Ellie Dickins] and Rob Starr and his assistant Jimmy Hill who look after the fishery – are, as are Town Council’s staff.
+The role of HTC Clerk Claire Barnes is in some ways similar to that of the CEO at the T&M. The Constable and the Mayor both wear ceremonial chains of office.
 Both organisations have similar names, use the same logo and have responsibilities which extend over roughly the same area.
+Both own land and property in the town.
 Both use the Town Hall for meetings.
-In a certain light the T&M looks strangely and, to some, uncomfortably like another tier of government.
+In a certain light the T&M looks strangely and, to some uncomfortably, like another tier of government.

 Both the Town Council and the Town and Manor have aspects and functions that are mysterious to many people.
 The advantage the Town Council has is that it can be compared to others of its kind.
 In West Berkshire alone there are 62 parishes, each of which has an identical formal relationship with West Berkshire Council and with its own population.
 The activities, finances and public perceptions of these can be contrasted.
 No such comparisons, however, can be made between the T&M and any other body.
 As a result everyone tends to draw their own conclusions, based on whatever criteria or standards they choose.

 Also, by law, most of the Town Council’s meetings are public and are reported on, by Penny Post and others.
-The T&M, on the other hand, doesn’t tend to have public meetings or tend to issue regular reports (though this may change).
+The T&M, on the other hand, doesn’t tend to have public meetings or tend to issue regular reports (though this may change [and has done]).
 This could lead to accusations that the discussions are secretive, perhaps to conceal some element of self-interest.

 I very much doubt this is the case.
 They are probably technical, time-consuming, prosaic and, to an outsider, faintly tedious, as most discussions about DEFRA regulations, property maintenance, grant applications and approval of minutes tend to be.
 However, on the occasions when the T&M does operate in public, most notably at Hocktide, the events are eye-catching, colourful and often spectacular.
 The problem with these – which is perhaps not the T&M’s fault as the traditions have a complex history – is that few people will be sure what exactly is going on.
 This can lead to the idea that the body is exclusive and that the ceremonies are deliberately baffling.
 What are the alternatives?
 Any attempt to modernise them would create endless debate and also largely negate the point of doing them at all.
 To stop them altogether would be to provoke an outcry and raise further questions about what the T&M actually does.
 In some ways the T&M can’t win.

-The responsibility for managing all these activities, visible or otherwise, falls on the Constable (who is elected annually by – and to represent – the Commoners, of whom there are about 80 in Hungerford, mainly those who own houses in the High Street), Jed Ramsay (the T&M’s first ever CEO, who was appointed in January 2017) and 10 trustees.
-Each of these serves for three years at which intervals there is an election, with any adult resident of Hungerford living south of the River Dun being entitled to vote.
+The responsibility for managing all these activities, visible or otherwise, falls on the Constable (who is elected annually by – and to represent – the Commoners, of whom there are about 80 in Hungerford, mainly those who own houses in the High Street), the CEO and 10 trustees.
+Each of the latter serves for three years at which intervals there is an election, with any adult resident of Hungerford living south of the River Dun being entitled to vote.
 Current trustees can put their names forward again.
-The next election will be in May 2019.
-At the last one (in 2016) there were 14 candidates while in 2013 there were 13.
+The next election will be [was] in May 2019 [at which there were 13 candidates].
+At the previous one (in 2016) there were 14 while in 2013 there were [also] 13.

 None of this looks like the democratic vacuum that some have suggested, although it’s probably true that the elections, the criteria and the responsibilities could be more widely publicised to further increase the pool of candidates.
 There are, however, only a limited number of people who have the time, the will, the experience and the skills to perform such a role (which is, remember, unpaid).
 Moreover, whoever is elected will still be operating the same machinery which is constrained by a number of factors, including the T&C’s self-appointed role to protect the interests of the Commoners and the regulations of national organisations such as the Environment Agency and the Charity Commission.